China's central bank mulls Alibaba, Tencent payment curbs

-BEIJING China's central bank is considering regulations that would significantly limit the size of payments made through Chinese Internet firms including Alibaba Holding Group IPO-ALIB.N and Tencent Holdings Ltd
+BEIJING China's central bank is considering regulations that would significantly limit the size of payments made through Chinese Internet firms including Alibaba Holding Group and Tencent Holdings Ltd.

 The People's Bank of China released draft rules last week to major banks for consultation, state media reported on Monday.
-The draft rules restrict single purchases using third-party payment accounts to 5,000 yuan, with a monthly limit of 10,000 yuan.
+The draft rules restrict single purchases using third-party payment accounts to 5,000 yuan ($810), with a monthly limit of 10,000 yuan.

 They also include a ban on the companies from handling offline transactions, currently in the purview of a government-controlled monopoly, and a limit on transfers from bank accounts to accounts managed by the companies.

 China's online and mobile payment transactions have been growing at a frenetic pace.
-The online payment market last year increased by 47 percent to 5.37 trillion yuanin transactions, according to Beijing-based consultancy iResearch.
+The online payment market last year increased by 47 percent to 5.37 trillion yuan ($869.20 billion)in transactions, according to Beijing-based consultancy iResearch.

 That has fuelled a clash between the financial sector and Internet companies as online firms push into banking and ramp up their own financial services, offering online payment options and wealth management products.